 As a result, we’re seeing restaurants become more discerning about the vendors they work with.
-They want to partner with suppliers who support sustainability, care about the environment, and share the same values.
+They want to partner with suppliers who support sustainability, care about cleaning the environment, and share the same values.

 But remember, just because something is trendy doesn’t mean you should add it to your menu.
-Make sure you ask yourself those three questions we highlighted at the beginning to ensure you actually cash in from the trend.
+Make sure you ask yourself those three questions we highlighted at the beginning to ensure you actually cash in from the new trend.

 What will you add to your menu this year?